bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 ### Install SSH

-Finally, we can install the openssh packages  An SSH server allows you to access a USB connected phone from your computer, so you can pump in terminal commands using copy and paste.
+Finally, we can install the openssh packages.
+An SSH server allows you to access a USB connected phone from your computer, so you can pump in terminal commands using copy and paste.

+Type this command in the same chroot at your computer:

     apt-get install openssh-server openssh-client libkrb53 openssh-blacklist libedit2 udev libvolume-id0 libkeyutils1
     /etc/init.d/ssh stop